A Call for Papers will be issued in the summer of 2017 for the 2018 AHVMA Annual Conference in Kissimmee, Florida, October 4 – 7, 2018.

 Please see our Speaker FAQs for more information.

-Submission Requirements (per lecture hour)
+Call for Papers Submission Requirements (per lecture hour)

 - Simple, short title that is clearly subject-appropriate, for each lecture hour

 - At least two clearly stated objectives per lecture hour

 - Abstracts, including objectives, of less than 250 words per lecture hour

 OBJECTIVE: To understand the interaction of the immune system and cancer